Volunteering for Your Sanctuary makes a huge difference to the lives of those experiencing Domestic Abuse.

-We are looking for a gardening volunteer to help maintain the garden at our new refuge.
+We are looking for gardening volunteers to help maintain the gardens at our refuges.
 This would involve mowing the lawn, weeding, occasional planting and general upkeep.
 Ideally we would like someone to visit every couple of weeks during Spring and Summer (and perhaps a bit less often in Autumn/Winter).
 Visits would need to take place between 9am to 5pm, Monday to Friday.

-The garden is really important space in the refuge, much used by residents and their children.
+The gardens are really important spaces at the refuges, much used by residents and their children.
 Please help make a difference to them during their stay.

-We have established a new Outreach Volunteer Service with the aim to offer existing outreach clients emotional and practical 1:1 support on a longer term and/or flexible basis.
+Our Outreach Volunteer Service aims to offer existing outreach clients emotional and practical 1:1 support on a longer term and/or flexible basis.

 Working with our experienced Outreach team in the community, you will be matched to clients based on their needs and requirements and your own skills, experience and availability.
 You will meet clients on a regular basis to provide emotional and practical support, companionship and positive reinforcement.
 You may also support clients with one off activities.

 The role will vary depending upon the needs of the client being supported but could involve meeting for a coffee and chat, going along to play groups or exercise clients, attending court, accompanying clients to meetings with housing departments or schools, helping them to establish support networks or links with local services, supporting access to learning or work opportunities, or running coffee mornings for small groups of clients.